Preserved Dissection Specimens

-Seal your dissected specimens in a Ziploc bag after use.
-Be sure to remove any air pockets.
-Ideally, you’ll want to finish a dissection within a week.
-If that’s not possible, you can refresh the specimen with glycerin.
+Seal your dissected specimens in a Ziploc bag after use and be sure to remove any air pockets.
+Ideally, you’ll want to finish a dissection within one week.
+If that’s not possible, you can refresh the dissection specimen with glycerin.

 The Preservation Process

 Chemical solutions preserve animal specimens.
 These solutions are also known as fixatives or embalming fluids.
 You may remember formaldehyde from your lab days in schools.
 That’s the “chemical” smell many of us… despise.

 But, fortunately, we use a lot less formaldehyde today.
 We use it as an initial preservative, before displacing it with a glycol solution.
 Then we displace the glycol with a water solution.
 The infamous “preservative” smell?
 It's almost nonexistent!
 Some fish specimens, like perch and dogfish, may contain a trace, natural scent.